Windz2k/Download-All-Images-From-A-Website/README.md

 # Images Extractor

-This app will download all the static images from a given website to your home folder.
+This app will download all the static images from a given website to the myimages folder.

 To Get Started: